What should the customer know about your pricing (e.g., discounts, fees)?

 You CAN think that the Frigidaire dishwasher isn't good because we see them alot.
 We see them alot because they can't clean dishes worth a darn!
 (I would have said damn but I don't think they would let me)

-Q. What advice do you have for a customer looking to hire a provider like you?
+What advice would you give a customer looking to hire a provider in your area of work?

-A. I wrote an article about this on "Wikihowto".
+I wrote an article about this on "Wikihowto".
 It's entitled "How to choose the right appliance repair service in your area".
 It's important information about what to ask when trying to decide which company you should use.
 How to weed out the dis-honest companies from the honest ones.
 Just go to Google.com and type into the search box: "How to choose the right appliance repair service in your area" and hit "Search".
 The information in my article will help you to find a company in your area that you can trust.